Beautiful winding roads make the Sacred Valley of the Incas perfect for motorbikes.

 Cusco -> Chinchero -> Urubamba

 Nice bitumen.
 Don’t miss the turnoff to Chinchero like we did.
-The descent down into Urabamba is steel and twisty, and the road has potholes in places.
+The descent down into Urabamba is steep and twisty, and the road has potholes in places.

 Cusco -> Izcuchaca -> Urabamba